amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 This code calculates the Renyi entropy of orders 1 to 5 for different masked versions.

-To calculate the Rényi entropy of orders 1 to 5 for a specific masking configuration, uncomment the corresponding input file line (f_in) and assign the appropriate NSIDE value:
+To calculate the Renyi entropy of orders 1 to 5 for a specific masking configuration, uncomment the corresponding input file line (f_in) and assign the appropriate NSIDE value:

 Masking 1: Uncomment f_in = '../data_prep/mask1/masked_sample_' + str(n+1) + '.dat' and use NSIDE = 8